jtara1/GameMediaBot/README.md

 You can train your own set of tweets from a certain twitter account by running
 ```
-sudo python3 ./GameMediaBot/data_scripts/manual_classification.py
+sudo python3 manual_classification.py
 ```
-_Note:_ sudo is needed the `keyboard` library when running on Linux.
+_Note:_ sudo is needed by the `keyboard` library when running on Linux.

 Then you'd need to update the code in `run.py` to